 - Gets social shares: Due to the nature of the evergreen content, it gets more social shares.
 You can encourage people to share your content with confidence.
 You can share your own content repeatedly in the future.
 When readers notice that your content is evergreen, they tend to share it widely.

-This is a proof that more people link to evergreen content than that of trending topic that becomes obsolete in a month or two.
+This is a proof that more people link to evergreen content than to trending topic that becomes obsolete in a week or two.

 This is a perfect example that creating evergreen content is worth your time and effort.

 Creating evergreen content takes a great deal of time and effort.
 Because it needs to be insightful, unique and of high-quality.
 You should think and write so that every word you ink should be timeless.
 This guide is here to make your process easier.